Skip to main content

 As a norm, confusability comes into consideration only if the lines of business are the same or very similar.
 By simplification it can be said that company names within the same or very similar lines of business must differ more from each other than those in different lines of business.

 If the owner of a conflicting company name gives his written consent to the registration, a company name may be registered despite its confusability.
-The deed of consent has to be enclosed to the registration notice.
+The deed of consent has to be enclosed with the registration notice.

 Examples of company names that are confusable in the same line of business: